cjgeyer/linkingTo/README.md

 1. It also has to put the name of that package in the LinkingTo field of its [`DESCRIPTION` file](packages/goompter/DESCRIPTION).
-This is so to header file from the other package can be accessed while compiling this package.
+This is so the header file from the other package can be accessed while compiling this package.

 1. Then it has to call the C function `R_GetCCallable` to get a function